ydb-platform/ydb/ydb/docs/en/core/reference/observability/metrics/distributed-storage-performance.md

 ### Available disk time {#diskTimeAvailable}

-The PDisk scheduler manages the requests execution order from its client VDisks.
+The PDisk scheduler manages the execution order of requests from its client VDisks.
 PDisk fairly divides the device's time among its VDisks, ensuring that each of the $N$ VDisks is guaranteed $1/N$ seconds of the physical device's working time each second.
-Based on the information about the number of neighboring VDisks for each VDisk, denoted as $N$, and the configurable parameter `DiskTimeAvailableScale` an estimate of the operation time with the physical device that the PDisk scheduler allocates to the client VDisk is calculated.
+We estimate the available time of the physical device that the PDisk scheduler allocates to the client VDisk based on the information about the number of neighboring VDisks for each VDisk, denoted as $N$, and the configurable parameter `DiskTimeAvailableScale`.
 This estimate is called DiskTimeAvailable and is calculated using the formula:

 $$
     DiskTimeAvailable = \dfrac{1000000000}{N} \cdot \dfrac{DiskTimeAvailableScale}{1000}